Anything-Minecraft-Team/anything-minecraft/info/en_us/SERVER_JARS.md

 ### [Purpur](https://github.com/pl3xgaming/Purpur)

-"Purpur is a fork of Paper and Tuinity with the goal of providing new and interesting configuration options.
+"Purpur is a fork of Paper and Tuinity with the goal of providing new and interesting configuration options."

 <!----- REMOVED AS NOT BALANCED OPINION
 Some of the features it adds: